Generate a Static Markdown Blog Using Vuelog

 The above comments specify i18n language codes to render the appropriate content.

-This file goes in the userdata/posts/2017 directory.
-In order to render the post we must specify the post meta details in userdata/database.js:
+This file goes in the user-data/posts/2017 directory.
+To render the post we must specify the post meta details in userdata/database.js:

 posts: [